ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 **Example request**
 {: token}

-This is an example of adding a CORS configuration that allows requests from `www.ibm.com` to issue `GET`, `PUT`, and `POST` requests to the bucket.
+The following example adds a CORS configuration that allows requests from `www.ibm.com` to issue `GET`, `PUT`, and `POST` requests to the bucket.
 {: token}

 ```http